|Last Updated Wednesday 21st September 2016|

 Leamington & Warwick 1 is displayed in the Exhibition Hall in "as found" condition.

 Sheffield 15 is the operational horse tram.
-It is normally displayed in the Exhibition Hall but is used in service on rare occasions.
+It is normally displayed in the Exhibition Hall but is used in service on occasionally.
+The tram is due to receive workshop attention during winter 2015/6.

 Cardiff 21 is a double deck horse tram on loan to Crich from Collections Centre, Nantgarw, Wales.